huntdatacenter/docs/docs/getting-started/2-configure-vpn.md

   ::: details Installing OpenVPN without administrative rights

-You can check if you have administrative rights on your local machine by running **`net localgroup "Administrators"`** in a [command prompt](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/) and seeing if your username is listed.
+You can check if you have administrative rights on your local machine by running **`net localgroup "Administrators"`** in a [command prompt](https://www.howtogeek.com/235101/10-ways-to-open-the-command-prompt-in-windows-10/) and see if your username is listed.

 **Request assistance from your local IT personnel if you do not hold administrative rights on your local machine and request that they:**